Empyrrhus/MIDI-To-Shawzin/README.md

     <img src="https://i.imgur.com/eidLiAy.png" alt="Warframe market">
 </p>

 Use the Shawzin emote and open Songs.
 If you like, you can enable "Auto Play" at the bottom right.
-Select "Load Song to Memory", then copy and paste the output from the output .txt file into the text box, then select "OK".
+Select "Load Song To Memory", then copy and paste the output from the output .txt file into the text box, then select "OK".

 <p align="center">
     <img src="https://i.imgur.com/x7RPBIk.png" alt="Warframe market">